ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 > between the host and guest CPUs.
 It is even possible for a VM to have more CPUs than there are present on the
 > host machine.

+Ubuntu images for AMD64 use VGA as the primary output (they don't write on serial port).
+For this reason, let's replace the serial console (`-serial vc`) with a VGA device (`-vga std`).

 Ultimately we end up with this command:

 ```